karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

     - From the administration menu on the left, select `Security` to manage security-related configurations.
     - Under the `Security` section, click on `Users` to manage user accounts.
   - **Create a New User:**
-    - Click on the "Create local user" button to initiate the user creation process.
+    - Click on the `Create local user` button to initiate the user creation process.
     - Fill in the required information for the new user:
       - User ID: Enter a unique identifier for the user.
       - First Name: Enter the user's first name.